Jennifer Baker Consulting

 Rebecca Darling Consulting and Rhapsody Strategies

 Rebecca advises clients on starting new enterprises and growing existing small businesses.
-Her role also includes managing a Government of Ontario youth entrepreneurship program in the Kingston area.
 During her career she has worked with both large corporations and small businesses with a focus on sales, marketing and training.
 Networking, developing business connections and supporting business success in Kingston come readily to Rebecca.

 She has taught business communications, sales and marketing and is co-founder of Kingston Connections, a local networking group.
 A life-long learner and advocate of education she is currently pursuing a community economic development masters degree part time through the Shannon School of Business.